 1. Follow the fall foliage to stunning new spots

-Just as popular as cherry blossoms in Japan, people love traveling around the country to find the best viewing spots for fall foliage.
-From Tokyo’s best parks to scenic countryside regions and mountains, there’s something for everyone.
+Just as popular as cherry blossoms, fall foliage draws travelers from across Japan to each of the best viewing locations.
+From Tokyo’s best parks to scenic countryside areas and mountain landscapes, there’s something for everyone.

 Find the best fall foliage spots across Japan: